 To try pivoting across RiskIQ’s unique internet data sets for yourself, sign up for RiskIQ Community Today.

-Every day, security professionals are leveraging the relationships between the highly connected data collected by RiskIQ, pivoting on the unique data sets in PassiveTotal to surface new connections, group similar attack activity, and substantiate assumptions during incident response.
+Every day, security professionals are leveraging the relationships between the highly connected data collected by RiskIQ, pivoting on the unique data sets in PassiveTotal to surface new connections, group similar digital attack activity, and substantiate assumptions during incident response.
 Recently, there has been an abundance of examples of researchers using PassiveTotal to uncover clues that unmask the threat actors targeting them.